NSS-Day-Cohort-66/server-side-python-curriculum/book-3-django/chapters/LU_FIXTURES.md

 ## Default Gamer

-To create a full Gamer user account in your database, you need a record in three tables.
+To create a full gamer user account in your database, you need a record in three tables.

 1. `auth_user` - *which is the authentication table that Django builds for you out of the box.*
 1. `authtoken_token` - *which also is part of the built-in authentication system of Django.*
-1. `levelupapi_gamer` - *which is the table that gets created by Django from your **`Gamer`** model class that you wrote in the `levelup-server/levelupapi/models/gamer.py` module.*

 Create the following three files with the corresponding contents.